tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 12 - Fundamental of Battery Energy Storage and Electric Vehicles.md

 ### EVs and efficiency
 - Traction battery pack
-stores electricity for use by the electric traction motor
+	- stores electricity for use by the electric traction motor

 - Power electronic controller
-manages the energy flows to/from motor and batteries allows to control speed and torque of the electric motor increases reliability and battery lifetime
+	- manages the energy flows to/from motor and batteries
+	- allows to control speed and torque of the electric motor
+	- increases reliability and battery lifetime

 - DC/DC converter
-converts higher-voltage DC power from the traction battery pack to the lower-voltage DC power needed to run vehicle accessories and recharge the auxiliary battery
+	- converts higher-voltage DC power from the traction battery pack to the lower-voltage DC power needed to run vehicle accessories and recharge the auxiliary battery

 - Charge port
-the charge port allows the vehicle to connect to an external power supply in order to charge the traction battery pack
+	- the charge port allows the vehicle to connect to an external power supply in order to charge the traction battery pack

 ![](Attachments/Pasted%20image%2020231031152602.png)

+For EV are powered using electricity, much more efficient than internal combustion.
+However for EVs to be truly positive for the environment they need to be powered using renewable